Contiguous Zero-Copy for Encrypted Transport Protocols: Conclusion

 QUIC~\cite{10.1145/3098822.3098842} is a transport protocol recently standardized as RFC9000~\cite{rfc9000} and supports reliable, confidential, and authenticated stream-based exchange of data over the Internet using an AEAD cipher to encrypt both Application Data and QUIC control information.
 After the handshake, whose goal is to derive an unpredictable and MITM-resistant symmetric key efficiently, endpoints typically exchange UDP-encapsulated QUIC packets, as depicted on Figure~\ref{fig:quicpacket}, containing a \emph{protected} QUIC short header~\cite{rfc9001} and the authenticated and confidential payload mixing control information and potential Application-level data.
 The entire cleartext packet header is the AEAD associated data.

 \textbf{Two-levels encryption.} QUIC has a two-levels encryption/decryption procedure (Figure~\ref{fig:quicpacket}): the payload is encrypted using an AEAD, and part of the QUIC header is encrypted using a XOR with a key different from the AEAD key and obtained from a per-packet key-derivation procedure detailed in RFC9001~\cite{rfc9001}, Section "Header Protection".
-The authenticity of the encrypted information within the header is verified from using the cleartext header (after header decryption) as associated data to the AEAD's decryption procedure of the payload.
+The authenticity of the encrypted information within the header is verified by using the cleartext header (after header decryption) as associated data to the AEAD's decryption procedure of the payload.
 If such decryption fails, then it means either the payload or the header has been altered on the wire.
 Any usage of the decrypted QUIC header before payload decryption occurs must be realized with caution and may leak information about the encrypted header's content, as the information is not yet authenticated.
-Typical QUIC V1 implementations do not make use of the decrypted QUIC header before the AEAD's decryption succeeded.
+Typical QUIC V1 implementations do not make use of the decrypted QUIC header before the AEAD's decryption succeeds.
 QUIC VReverso implementations may have to perform a memory allocation after the header is decrypted but before the header is authenticated, and there are safety and security considerations with such an operation.
 We discuss them in Section~\ref{sec:sec}.

-\textbf{QUIC features.} QUIC involves features such as connection migration, flexible congestion control, streams, and extensions such as unreliable datagrams~\cite{pauly2018unreliable} or multipath~\cite{de2017multipath,quic-multipath}.
-Each of these features have their own set of frames potentially mixed together in arbirary order within a same encrypted packet.
-QUIC is defined to be the underlying transport protocol for HTTP/3~\cite{rfc9114} with a semantic mapping on both protocol's stream abstraction.
+\textbf{QUIC features.} QUIC involves features such as connection migration, flexible congestion control, streams, and extensions, such as unreliable datagrams~\cite{pauly2018unreliable} or multipath~\cite{de2017multipath,quic-multipath}.
+Each of these features have their own set of frames potentially mixed together in arbitrary order within a same encrypted packet.
+QUIC is defined to be the underlying transport protocol for HTTP/3~\cite{rfc9114} with a semantic mapping on both protocols' stream abstractions.